North Shore Animal League America - Our Beginnings

 Supporters Elisabeth Lewyt and her husband, inventor and entrepreneur, Alex Lewyt, stepped up involvement in the ‘60s when it became clear that more support was needed to continue the the Animal League’s lifesaving mission.
 Mr. Lewyt began what became a string of important innovations in animal welfare that continue to this day.
 Through the undying support from Mrs. Lewyt, larger animal rescues followed, whereby many more animals about to be euthanized at other shelters were brought safely to the Animal League.

 In 1969, Mr. Lewyt became President of the Animal League.
 Looking back, Mrs. Lewyt remarked, "By then it had become part of our lives, we loved the place.
 It was beautifully kept.
 We just couldn’t let it go.
 We were hooked."
 Mr. Lewyt explained, “My wife adores animals, and I adore my wife.”

 The Animal League has continued to grow and is now the world’s largest no-kill animal rescue and adoption organization.

-Today, the Animal League continues its history of innovations to make innovations that save more pets’ lives, supporting shelter and rescue groups and adding awareness to the plight of shelter animals everywhere.
+Today, Animal League America continues its history of innovations that save more pets’ lives, supports shelter and rescue groups and adds awareness to the plight of shelter animals everywhere.

 See Our History of Innovation